 Basel’s medieval Old Town sits on the south bank of the Rhine and it’s here you will find the Romanesque-Gothic Munster (cathedral), the brightly painted Rathaus (town hall) and Marktplatz, where a busy market is held every weekday morning.

-There are plenty of ancient alleyways and modern shopping streets to explore, too.
+There are plenty of ancient alleyways and modern shopping streets to explore, too, as well as some wonderful gourmet restaurants in Basel.

 Stay: Steinenschanze Stadthotel - click here for current prices